-Brokers are important because they connect customers and carriers together.
+Brokers are important because they connect customers and their vehicle shipping carriers together.
 Carriers don’t have time to call customers day in and day out and book orders and schedule it all in.
 That’s why they have brokers; brokers can do most of that leg work and customer service, so carriers can focus on moving vehicles from one location to another.

 However, brokers often don’t have time to keep their fingers on the pulse of the industry as much as they would like.
 This means that many times, minutiae such as the rise in diesel fuel prices goes unnoticed until carriers start letting them know…and they usually let them know by telling them their prices are too low.

 Brokers rely on carriers for this, but it’s a fine line because customers don’t like price hikes, especially after they’ve already booked.
 Enter the conundrum: brokers have to stay on top of prices, but with how often they shift, prices are often volatile on most routes which makes accurate pricing more difficult.

 How brokers and carriers work to solve this issue